Navin-Jethwani/marks-prediction/README.md

+# marks-prediction
-# marks-prediction\nThis repo contains files for a machine learning project deployed on heroku.
+This repo contains files for a machine learning project deployed on heroku.